IBM/cloud-native-starter/documentation/IKSDeployment.md

    curl -L https://git.io/getLatestIstio | ISTIO_VERSION=1.1.5 sh -
    ```

-3. Follow the instructions displayed at completion of this command to add the istio-1.1.5/bin directory to your PATH environment variable
+3. Follow the instructions displayed at completion of this command to add the directory with `istioctl` to your PATH environment variable

-4. Change into the extracted directory: `cd istio-1.1.5`
+4. Change into the extracted Istio directory: `cd istio-1.1.5`

 5. Install Istio: